jsanz/elastic-workshop/docs/02-elasticsearch.md

 **IMPORTANT**: if you are sharing the Elastic instance remember to use different prefixes instead of `wecode00_` to avoid overwriting other attendants data!!

 ### Inserting points

+Inserting documents in Elasticsearch means making a `POST` request with your document fields in a simple JSON format, but for geospatial data there are a number of different ways to specify the coordinates.

 As a string: latitude, longitude